 To test these hypotheses, the authors recruited 40 students at Princeton Theological Seminary to participate in a two-part field experiment.
 In the first part of the experiment, each subject was administered a personality questionnaire in order to identify the subject's respective "religiosity" type (e.g., whether a subject viewed religion as more a "means to an ends" in life, an "ends in itself," or as a "quest for meaning" in the subject's personal and social world-which is commonly believed to represent the Good Samaritan's religiosity).
 In the experiment's second part, the subject began experimental procedures in one building on campus and was then asked to report to another building for later procedures.
 While in transit, the subject passed a slumped "victim" planted in an alleyway.
 Unbeknownst to the student, measurements were taken of the degree to which he stopped and provided assistance to the victim.
-Prior to being in transit, the student was told to hurry (at varying levels of admonition) to reach the other building.
+41 Prior to being in transit, the student was told to hurry (at varying levels of admonition) to reach the other building.
 The student was also told the topic of a brief talk he was to give to a waiting audience after arriving at the other building.
-Some students were instructed to give a talk on the parable of the Good Samaritan.
+Some students were instructed to give a talk on the jobs in which seminary students would be most effective while others were instructed to give a talk on the parable of the Good Samaritan.